If possible, it is best practice for historical datasets to be ingested as APPEND

 Because this transform uses SNAPSHOT

-datasets as inputs, there is no way to recover a snapshot your build may have missed (due to build failures or other reason).
+datasets as inputs, there is no way to recover a snapshot that your build may have missed due to build failures or other reasons.
 If this is a concern, do not use this method.
-Instead, contact the owner of the input datasets to see if it would be possible to convert it to an APPEND
+Instead, contact the owner of the input datasets to see if it is possible to convert it to an APPEND

-dataset so that you can access the dataset's previous transaction.
-That is the way incremental computation was designed to work.
+dataset so you can access the dataset's previous transaction.
+This is the way incremental computation was designed to work.

 integer